energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 model.
 Mobility data are usually given per vehicle, such as a vehicle cost or an average occupancy per vehicle.
 These data from the literature are summarised in :numref:`Table %s <tbl:mob_specific_costs_calculation>`.
+All cost data are first expressed in € :sub:`2015`.
+They are converted in USD :sub:`2021` in other tables later on.

 .. container::